nokia/nokia-deployer/README.md

 to implement integration with another service.

-Out-of-the box (using the `deployment.integration.DummyIntegration` module), the deployer provides authentification by username + password (sometimes referred to 'token-based' authentification, the token being the password).
+Out-of-the box (using the `deployment.integration.DummyIntegration` module), the deployer provides authentication by username + password (sometimes referred to 'token-based' authentication, the token being the password).
 Note that this is not supported by the web UI ; to use the web UI, you will need to write a sessionid authentication plugin.